PetrVevoda/pragueskymodel/README.md

     - the implementation of the model
     - these two files are all you need to use the model in your code
 - `src/PragueSkyModelTest.h`
-    - a very simple example implementation of a render function that creates upfacing fisheye images of the sky
+    - a very simple example implementation of a render function that creates fisheye images of the sky
     - demonstrates how to use the model
 - `src/PragueSkyModelTestCli.cpp`
     - a command-line user interface for `src/PragueSkyModelTest.h`